hindu-comm/weblogs/manasataramgini/2015/09/2015-09-18_the-social-phantasmagorical-and-historical-journey.md

 them.

 Lootika: “The iron pillar is so representative of what the Hindu civilization has come to be.
-We are unable to make such alloys today\!
+We are unable to make such alloys today!
 In the 1600s the great rājan of the maharaṭṭa nation captured a printing press from the mleccha-s and tried to adapt it for Hindu use.
 However, they were stuck due to their inability to create a font.
-Here, we see that the Gupta empire more than 1000 years before him had already achieved a solution, which could have been easily used to make an efficient Devanāgari font\!
+Here, we see that the Gupta empire more than 1000 years before him had already achieved a solution, which could have been easily used to make an efficient Devanāgari font!
 Likewise, the same rājan had to purchase a German blade.
 This was despite our engineers having already mastered intricacies of hard steels more than 1000 years before him.
 If we had only continued it would have certainly helped us in our industry even